-The Music Education Department at Berklee offers innovative instruction that prepares students for careers as music teachers for grades pre-K to 12.
+The Music Education Department at Berklee offers innovative undergraduate and graduate programs that prepare students for careers as music teachers.

 Students who study music education experience instruction on campus and in the field with numerous opportunities to observe and teach classes.
 They learn how to teach the students of today and tomorrow using best educational practices, contemporary and traditional methodologies, a variety of repertoire, and the latest technology.